Endemic Animals of Mexico

 Discover more

-Lampropeltis triangulum campbelli, commonly known as the Pueblan milk snake or Campbell's milk snake, is an egg-laying subspecies of non-venomous colubrid snake.
-It is commonly bred in captivity and is found in several color variations.
-When handled, it can discharge a pungent-smelling exudate from its cloaca as a presumed defense mechanism.
+The Pueblan milk snake (Lampropeltis triangulum campbelli) is a subspecies of non-venomous Milk snake.
+It is often bred in captivity and can come in several color variations.
+When handled, it can discharge a pungent-smelling exudate from its cloaca most likely as a defense mechanism.

 Discover more

-The Santa Catalina rattlesnake (Crotalus catalinensis ) is a species of venomous pit viper endemic to Isla Santa Catalina in the Gulf of California just off the east coast of the state of Baja California Sur, Mexico.
-No subspecies are currently recognized.
-A relatively small and slender species, its most distinctive characteristic is that it lacks a rattle.
+The Santa Catalina rattlesnake (Crotalus catalinensis) is a venomous species of pit viper.
+It is a relatively small and slender snake and its most distinctive characteristic is that it lacks a rattle.

 Discover more